 Is CBD Oil Legal in All 50 states?

-If the CBD oil is derived from hemp plants, which have no THC content, then it is legal everywhere in the United States.
+If the CBD oil is derived from hemp plants, which have trace amounts of THC content, then it is legal everywhere in the United States.
 The keyword, however, is hemp-derived.
 That means that the CBD product must have been manufactured from the hemp plant.
-The final product will have no THC, meaning it will not cause any intoxication and will be completely legal.
+The final product will have 0.3% THC or less, meaning it will not cause any intoxication and will be completely legal.
 Certain companies exclusively sell hemp-derived CBD products.